TITLE 68: PROFESSIONS AND OCCUPATIONS

 H) Use of the word "survey" in the title, or any implication in a certification that this drawing represents a "survey", is prohibited.

 I) Professional land surveyor seal, signature, date of signing, and license expiration date.
 The licensee may provide, at his or her sole discretion, an original signature in the licensee's handwriting, a scanned copy of the document bearing an original signature, or a signature generated by a computer.

 J) Address of the tract.

 K) No found corner, boundary line or other survey monumentation shall be shown on the drawing.

 L) Preceding the legal description and in the same size letters as the legal description the following statement shall appear:

 "This mortgage inspection and drawing is not a boundary survey or plat of survey.
 This mortgage inspection was prepared to assist the mortgage company and title insurance company and is not to be used for any purposes of boundary disputes, location of actual deed, title or platted lines, or for construction of new improvements.
 Graphic representation shall be deemed approximate and no reliance should be placed on the scale of the drawing."

 M) The following statement shall be placed immediately above the signature of the surveyor and in the same size letters as the legal description:

 "This professional service conforms to the current Illinois minimum standards of practice for a mortgage inspection and is not a boundary survey."

-f) Topographic Survey.
+f) Topographic Surveying and Mapping